 Similar canonical targets of translational regulation during ISR were identified in the XPRESSpipe-processed data compared to the original study.
 These targets include ATF4, ATF5, PPP1R15A, and DDIT3 (Figure 3A-C, highlighted in purple) (44).
 Of note, the fold-change in ribosome occupancy of ATF4 (6.74) from XPRESSpipe- processed samples closely mirrored the estimate from the original publication (6.44).
-Other targets highlighted in the original study (44), such as ATF5, PPP1R15A, and DDIT3 also demonstrated increases in their ribosome oc- cupancy fold-changes as compared to the original processing (XPRESSpipe: 5.82, 2.46, and 3.27; respectively.
+Other targets highlighted in the original study (44), such as ATF5, PPP1R15A, and DDIT3 also demonstrated increases in their ribosome occupancy fold-changes as compared to the original processing (XPRESSpipe: 5.82, 2.46, and 3.27; respectively.
 Original: 7.50, 2.70, and 3.89; respectively) (Figure 3A).
-Similar to the originally processed data, all of these changes in ribosome occupancy return to about-normal levels during Tm + ISRIB co-treatment (Figure 3B).
-Ad- ditional ISR uORF targets highlighted in the study (highlighted in green in Figure 3A-C) also mirrored changes in translational and transcriptional regulation across the conditions from the original study.
+Similar to the originally processed data, all of these changes in ribosome occupancy return to untreated levels during Tm + ISRIB co-treatment (Figure 3B).
+Additional ISR uORF targets highlighted in the study (highlighted in green in Figure 3A-C) also mirrored changes in translational and transcriptional regulation across the conditions from the original study.

-In the original study, the genes translationally down-regulated genes were not discussed.
-However, re-analyzing these data with the updated XPRESSpipe methodology identifies some genes that may play a role in the neurode-
+In the original study, the translationally down-regulated genes were not discussed.
+However, re-analyzing these data with the updated XPRESSpipe methodology identifies some genes that may play a role in the neurode